Main Content

 Resources

-There are diverse attitudes towards women travelers worldwide, influencing destinations choices and shaping experiences.
-By understanding the importance of delving into cultural nuances, including gender norms/stereotypes, local colloquialisms, and even religious aspects, will help navigate effectively in your host country.
-We encourage students to engage with these multifaceted aspects to broaden their cultural awareness but also understand ways their identity intertwines
+There are diverse attitudes toward women travelers worldwide, influencing destination choices and shaping experiences.
+Delving into cultural nuances (including gender norms/stereotypes, local colloquialisms, and even religious aspects) will help you prepare to navigate more effectively in your host country.
+We encourage students to engage with these multifaceted aspects to broaden their cultural awareness but also understand ways their identity intertwines with them.

 Before departing, you may want to consider these questions: